Updated: 10/25/2017 by Nick Gajewski

 Cannot Be Fired Solely for Filing Bankruptcy

-The Bankruptcy Code, as set forth above, states that no private or government employer can penalize you for filing any form of bankruptcy.
-Of course, employment laws vary from state to state, however, your employer cannot terminate you solely for filing bankruptcy as this would be in violation of federal law, nor can your current employer penalize you in any way, to include salary reduction or demotion.
+The Bankruptcy Code states that no private or government employer can penalize you for filing any form of bankruptcy.
+Of course, employment laws vary from state to state.
+However, your employer cannot terminate you solely for filing bankruptcy as this would be in violation of federal law, nor can your current employer penalize you in any way, to include salary reduction or demotion.